mrc7781/mrc7781/README.md

 ### Hi there 👋

-- 👋 Hi, I’m @prutsdev
+- 👋 Hi, I’m @marcdevelopment
 - 🔭 I’m currently working on my weblog
 - 🌱 I’m currently learning jekyll and bootrap
-- 📫 How to reach me: email@pruts.dev
+- 📫 How to reach me: email@mc7781.nl